RaeOfChey/TechQuizTestify/README.md

 - Answer Questions: Respond to each question as they appear.
 - View Score: Review your score after completing all questions.
 - Restart Quiz: Begin a new quiz session after completion.

+## Walkthrough
+A complete walkthrough video demonstrating the application, its functionality, and the process of invoking it from the command line can be found at the following link: https://drive.google.com/file/d/1FbiWMFAtCyR2_u4YwtChClbhrKEgRhHa/view?usp=sharing

 ## Tools and Technologies
 **Programming Language**: